-In order to use the the OpenGL drivers, you need the OpenGL library, which is installed in many platforms by default.
-When you run ./Configure, answer yes to OpenGL.
-It sets appropriate G4VIS\... variables.
+In order to use the Qt driver, you need the OpenGL library, which is installed in many platforms by default and CMake will find it.
 (If you wish to "do-it-yourself", see Section 8.2.1.)
 The makefiles then set appropriate C-pre-processor flags to select appropriate code at compilation time.

-2.10.3.
+2.11.3.
 How to Incorporate Visualization Drivers into an Executable